helmutbuhler/jetson_nano_image_milana/readme.md

 ### Flash ISO file
 First you need to flash the ISO file to your sd-card.
 I recommend using [balenaEtcher](https://www.balena.io/etcher/) for that.

-Then you need to insert the sd-card into your Jetson Nano and setup it. todo Here is the official guide.
+Then you need to insert the sd-card into your Jetson Nano and setup it.
+[Here](https://developer.nvidia.com/embedded/learn/jetson-nano-2gb-devkit-user-guide) is the official guide.
 But it boils down to this:

 ### Setup Jetson Nano
 - Connect your Jetson to your PC via Micro USB and power it up.